Leon-Capita/DevOps-Course-Starter/README.md

 ```

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+On first use, you will need to populate data/config.py with the Trello configuration section items for TRELLO_BOARD_ID, TRELLO_APIKEY and TRELLO_TOKEN.
+Find succint instructions here https://project-exercises.devops.corndel.com/exercises/m2_exercise if a new token is required.

 ## Running the App